Mikejo5000/vsts-docs-pr/docs/tfvc/day-life-alm-developer-write-new-code-user-story.md

 However, he will not check the code into Team Foundation Server until he has finished the entire task.

 Peter writes down a rough plan for this sequence of small steps.
 He knows that the exact details and order of the later ones will probably change as he works.
 Here is his initial list of steps for this particular task:
-1. Create test method stub—that is, just the signature of the method.
+1. Create test method stub-that is, just the signature of the method.
 2. Satisfy one specific typical case.
 3. Test broad range.
 Make sure that the code responds correctly to a large range of values.
 4. Exception on negative.
 Deal gracefully with incorrect parameters.